 - Attend an orientation program (priority is given to students who attend)

-- Submit an application, a Release of Liability Waiver, and one copy of your resume to Career Services
+- Submit an application (available on inRhodes) and one copy of resume to Career Services